diegommm/svelte-subtlecrypto-store/README.md

 Crypto and SubtleCrypto APIs are only available in a [Secure Context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).
-For browsers, this means that the `Window` or `Worker` have an HTTPS origin, and if the window belongs to an iframe, then all its ancestors are also delivered through HTTPS.
+For browsers, this means that the `Window` or `Worker` have an HTTPS origin, and if the window belongs to an `iframe`, then all its ancestors are also delivered through HTTPS.
 There are other cases as well, you can read the linked document for more information.
-At runtime, the global and raeadonly property [isSecureContext](https://developer.mozilla.org/en-US/docs/Web/API/isSecureContext) can be used to easily detect the availability of these features, so if it returns `true` then you should have access to these APIs.
+At runtime, the global and readonly property [isSecureContext](https://developer.mozilla.org/en-US/docs/Web/API/isSecureContext) can be used to easily detect the availability of these features, so if it returns `true` then you should have access to these APIs.